 For more than two decades the Metairie Race Course was a horse racing institution in antebellum New Orleans, home to epic races that created and destroyed fortunes in a lap of the course.

-However, after serving a stint as a Confederate Army camp site during the Civil War, the track went bust and the site was turned onto a the now famous cemetery, keeping the original name (and contours) of the track.
+However, after serving a stint as a Confederate Army camp site during the Civil War, the track went bust and the site was turned into the now-famous cemetery, keeping the original name (and contours) of the track.

 Today the cemetery is well known for its particularly lovely monumental architecture and funeral sculptures, dedicated to some of the city's noteworthy early heroes and notorious residents both.